Fathering Together’s Inclusivity Statement

 Founding Board Member, Dr. Lawrence Chatters, and Executive Director, Brian Anderson, held an hour-long conversation with members of our Dads with Daughters community to contextualize the protests for our children.
 This was followed by a panel to encourage White Parents to speak with their kids about racial equity and another panel focused on the importance of cross-racial friendships.
 Then, this fall, launching a “Dads for Racial Equity” group to work through the challenges of deconstructing this complex topic through basic education and common definitions.

 Concurrently in the summer of 2020, with the sexist attacks on Alexandria Ocasio-Cortez, our Executive Director reached out to members asking them to raise their voices through the creation of #StandUpDads.
 This program encourages dads to challenge one another to not sit silently while women are assaulted and to explore the myriad ways in which sexism exists at home, at work, and in the community.
-With the creation of “Dads for Gender Equity,” members can learn common definitions and explore the complexity of gender in our societies.
+With the creation of “Dads for Gender Equality,” members can learn common definitions and explore the complexity of gender in our societies.

 While launching these initiatives is important, sustaining our work is the true challenge and including the voices of women, moms, and people of color is essential to holding all of us accountable to the work.
 We model this commitment as our Board President is a Black woman and our Board Vice President is a mother.
 As we move forward, Fathering Together is committed to building bridges across lines of difference and strengthening our members and our community’s capacity to take an active role in dismantling systems of oppression in part by being more communicative, emotionally intelligent, and socially aware.